MattPicDev/mtg-collection-builder/README.md

     - Implemented fallback search strategies for better card matching
     - Added comprehensive test coverage for DeckBox format import

+20. **"Make sure that we can export in the same format we just added import support for."**
+    - Enhanced export functionality to support both MTGGoldfish and DeckBox CSV formats
+    - Added format selection dropdown in collection view with user-friendly icons
+    - Implemented dual export methods with proper column mapping for each format
+    - Added format parameter validation with sensible defaults
+    - Created comprehensive test coverage for both export formats including route testing
+    - Updated documentation with detailed format specifications and usage instructions
+    - Ensured round-trip compatibility - can export DeckBox format and import it back seamlessly

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI
 - **Scryfall API integration** for real-time MTG card data